ZuishinGit/homebrew/ObsidianVaults/Forgotten March/Forgotten March/Dungeons/Warrens of Bozik.md

 ***Enchanted Frescoe.*** A creature that looks carefully at the frescoe notices that the misty tsunami seems almost to move, possibly hinting at its magical quality.
 If anyone attempts to force open the door by any means, the room is bombarded by a blast of magical dust.
 Anyone in the area must succeed a DC 20 Dexterity saving throw or be covered by this magic dust.
 While covered, a creature is affected as if they had a faerie fire spell cast upon them, and their proficiency bonus is reduced by 1 (until they finish a long rest) every hour that it is on them.
 The dust can only be removed by water or by creative means.

 # 7. The Bozik Ark
+The central alabaster pillar in this room is carved to look like a large ship.
+The ground looks like waves lapping at the sides of the pillar.
+There are several funerary urns decorated with angelic scenes.

+***Urns.*** These sealed urns contain the souls of the Divine Hand of Bozik.
+There are 5 in total.
+If they are destroyed or opened, the souls escape in a radiant explosion.
+Each creature in the area must succeed on a DC 18 Dexterity saving throw, taking 22 (4d10) radiant damage on a failure or half as much on a success.
+The first time an urn is destroyed, 3 ghosts are released in the chamber.

 # 8. Treasures of Bozik
 This room is a vault that contains the treasure of the Bozik lineage.
 The center of the room is dominated by the skull king, who clutches a scepter in one hand and a large tome in the other.